MinesParis-MorphoMath/smilPyQtGui/README.md

 # smilPyQtGui

-This package provides a graphical user interface to be used with the [Smil](https://smil.cmm.minesparis.psl.eu) (Simple Morphological Image Library).
+This package provides a graphical user interface to be used with [Smil](https://smil.cmm.minesparis.psl.eu) (Simple Morphological Image Library).

 *Smil* library has, integrated into it, some code allowing the visualisation of images being handled by the library.
 This code is based on the *Qt* library.
 This part of code has been a problem as some Linux distributions comes with recent versions of *Qt*, while others come with very old versions.
 At the same time, *Smil* developpers must be able to maintain the code compatibility with a large range of versions while following new versions of *Qt*.
 This is sometimes harder than maintaining the real goal of the library.